appditto/pippin_nano_wallet/README.md

 The benchmark script that was used is available [here](https://raw.githubusercontent.com/appditto/pippin_nano_wallet/master/benchmark.py)

 There were 3 independent runs for each wallet, 62 blocks each, same node, and the same work peer.
-Pippin was **2x faster** on average.
+Pippin was consistently **twice as fast** versus the node wallet.

 ## How Pippin Works